| Bowel Cancer Awareness Month

 If you've ever thought about raising funds and awareness for bowel cancer, then Red Apple Day is the time to do it!

 Host an apple themed virtual brunch, morning or afternoon tea, dinner or evening catch-up.

 Create your Red Apple Day online fundraising page as an individual or a team now.

-Bowel Cancer Australia's apple logo is symbolic of the charity's bowel cancer message: bowel cancer is preventable, treatable and beatable if detected early.
+Bowel Cancer Australia's apple logo is symbolic of the charity's bowel cancer message: bowel cancer is treatable and beatable if detected early.

-The outline of Bowel Cancer Australia's apple logo appears as an abstract of a human colon.
+The outline of Bowel Cancer Australia's apple logo appears as an abstract of a human bowel.
 The small hole in the apple is caused by a worm.
 If detected early and removed, the worm is unable to continue affecting the apple or the health of the tree.